GiviMAD/rustpotter/README.md

     <img src="./logo.png?raw=true" width="400px"</img>
 </div>

+## Warning!

+This project is under active development and testing, api and model format are broken usually, consider rustpotter and all the related projects in beta until version 1.0.0 is published.

+But don't hesitate to report any issues in the meantime.

 ## Description

-This project allows to detect a specific utterance on a live audio stream, to do so it generates a set of features from some audio samples to later compare them with the features generated from the stream, to calculate the probability of a match.
+This project allows to detect specific wake words on a live audio stream, to do so it generates a set of features from some audio samples to later compare them with the features generated from a live stream, to calculate the probability of a match.

 The features can be loaded from a previous generated model file or extracted from the samples before start the live streaming.

+## Related projects

+* [rustpotter-cli](https://github.com/GiviMAD/rustpotter-cli): Use rustpotter on the command line (the only that exposes model generation at the moment).
+* [rustpotter-java](https://github.com/GiviMAD/rustpotter-java): Use rustpotter on java.
+* [rustpotter-wasm](https://github.com/GiviMAD/rustpotter-wasm): Generator for javascript + wasm module.
+* [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet): Ready to use package for web (runs rustpotter-web in a worklet).
+* [rustpotter-web](https://www.npmjs.com/package/rustpotter-web): Npm package generated with rustpotter-wasm targeting web.

-## CLI
+## Versioning

-A CLI for Rustpotter is available [here](https://github.com/GiviMAD/rustpotter-cli).
+All related packages use the version number of the rustpotter dependency (PATCH number could defer) so models generated with some version of the cli should work with other packages on the same version.

 ## Some examples: